Robinlovelace/open-gat/README.md

 applied use cases due to the flexibility of the tools, but has the disadvantage of reducing accessibility.

-The remaining CLI-based tools in Table @ref(tab:open-tools) are smaller, simpler and more accessible R/Python packages that fit within the framework of these pre-existing open source software ecosystems.
+The remaining CLI-based tools in Table <a href="#tab:open-tools">2</a>
-**osmnx** is a Python package for downloading and analysing transport networks from OpenStreetMap that has a focus on urban transport network analysis (Boeing 2017). **OSMnx** has been used for a wide range of research and real-world applications, with a focus on spatial network analysis via functions for calculating a range of transport network measures. **Movingpandas** is a Python package and QGIS plug-in for visualising a wide range of movement datasets, with a focus on trajectory data (Graser 2019). **momepy** is a Python package for measuring ‘urban morphology’, meaning the measurement and analysis of collections of geographic entities that constitute cities (Fleischmann 2019).
+are smaller, simpler and more accessible R/Python packages that fit within the framework of these pre-existing open source software ecosystems. **osmnx** is a Python package for downloading and analysing transport networks from OpenStreetMap that has a focus on urban transport network analysis (Boeing 2017). **OSMnx** has been used for a wide range of research and real-world applications, with a focus on spatial network analysis via functions for calculating a range of transport network measures. **Movingpandas** is a Python package and QGIS plug-in for visualising a wide range of movement datasets, with a focus on trajectory data (Graser 2019). **momepy** is a Python package for measuring ‘urban morphology’, meaning the measurement and analysis of collections of geographic entities that constitute cities (Fleischmann 2019).

 Python packages **UrbanAccess** and **scikit-mobility** have a broader remit, aiming to support a range of transport planning objectives.